Chygos/UniTartu_Intro_to_DS_Project/README.md

 Similarly, the excessive use of electricity causes an increase in the environmental carbon footprint.
 Enefit, one of the largest energy companies in the Baltic countries is strategizing on a better approach to help their customers achieve their goal while preserving the environment from excess release of carbon.
 One possible strategy is to forecast energy consumption for a household and optimise its energy usage by controlling smart devices in such a way that they minimise energy cost and the environmental footprint of consumption.
 Another is the use of solar panels and other forms of cheaper electricity.

 ## Aim
-In this project, we aim to develop a predictive model capable of forcasting electricity consumption for a household for the next 7 days.
+In this project, we aim to develop a predictive model capable of forecasting electricity consumption for a household for the next 7 days.
 We intend that this project will enable consumers understand their electricity usage and identify the hour(s) of the day when usage is high or least.

 ## Objectives
 - Use Data visualisation to understand electricity consumption of household
 - Develop at least two machine learning models to predict electricity consumption
 - Compare classical time series model (ARIMA) with machine learning model
-- Forcast electricity consumption for the next 7 days
+- Forecast electricity consumption for the next 7 days

 ## Data
 To accomplish this, we will use a historical dataset containing a household's hourly electricity consumption used between Sept 1st, 2021 to 24th August, 2022.
 A holdout test set is kept to be used for forecasting.
 The historical data contains 8,592 hourly electricity consumption, with 168 hourly consumption as test set [[link]](https://www.kaggle.com/competitions/predict-electricity-consumption/data).